 A half-mile or so from the aid station we were faced with Heartbreak Hill.
 Ugh.
 Another steep, technical hill.
 Ok, I know we’re in VT, but I swear there was way more uphill than downhill!!!
 Grinding up that hill I kept thinking to myself, “where is this downhill section that I was told about???”
 Eventually we found it and enjoyed a long stretch of road that was, in fact, mostly downhill (peppered with some steep uphill spots, of course).
 We soon began seeing some odd signs, and I was certain I was hallucinating.
 “Brownies ahead?”
 “Carrot cake?”
 “Flour girls?”
 Oh my sweet heavens, those signs actually existed and guided us to an amazing aid station with all kinds of baked goodies and my new favorite food – frozen grapes.
 Best.
 Food.
 Ever.
 Until the Ramen noodles a few miles later….

 By now it was getting dark and we switched on our headlamps.
 The cooler weather definitely lifted our spirits and we pushed on towards Bill’s aid station at mile 50.
 Seeing my husband waiting for me was such a blessing.
 By now I was beyond tired, my feet were stinging from the downhill pounding on the hard dirt roads, and I was ravenous.
 I weighed in (just for kicks, since we didn’t have to pass a med check) and was happy to see I was at 132.
 No cause for worry there.
 I cruised the aid station food and was overjoyed to see the Ramen noodles.
 Taking a cup, I decided to sit down and get off my painful feet for a few minutes.
 Of course you know what happened next.
 The flash from my phone awaked me as Joe took a picture of me napping.
-I actually think that quick catnap did wonders, as I quickly got up and finished my soup and was ready to get back on the trail.me and my soup at BillsMy friend Dean was now pacing us, and I hoped he knew what he was in for.
+I actually think that quick catnap did wonders, as I quickly got up and finished my soup and was ready to get back on the trail.My friend Dean was now pacing us, and I hoped he knew what he was in for.
 Two very tired, sometimes cranky, swearing, staggering girls.
 There was a lot of trail in this section of the race and I knew that the two worst hills on the entire course were yet to come.
 Laura’s heel had become a problem again, so we took our time getting through rooty trails and slick fields, and got a beautiful view of Mt Ascutney for our troubles.
 Soon after that we began to hear rumbles of thunder.
 Rut-roh.
 Rain I can handle.
 Lightning?
 No thanks!!
 Praying that it would hold off, we kept pushing towards Polly’s aid station and our last chance to see our crew before the finish line.
 Less than a half mile from Polly’s the skies opened up, drenching us.
 I was shaking uncontrollably within a few minutes because I was already so depleted.
 Joe found us a few hundred yards up the road and got us into the aid station where we got more warm food and some dry clothes.

 We waited in the garage at Polly’s for the rain to subside.
 I dropped my hydration vest and opted to go with a handheld for the last few miles, and I was shocked at how stiff and tired my shoulders were.
 I hadn’t noticed it until I took off my vest.
 I did some stretching and Joe rubbed my back for a bit, and then it was time to kick the rest of this course’s ass and get across that famous finish line.
 I got one last hug and then the three of us set back out on the road.